 $120,000 settlement by Mark R. Melrose for ankle fracture for 20 year old man involved in a motor vehicle accident.

-Kimberly M. Cabe, represented by Mark Melrose, filed a complaint against Woodward W. Worley, alleging Worley was responsible for her injuries due to his negligent driving.
+Cabe v.
+Worley, (2000).
+Ms. Cabe, represented by Mark Melrose, filed a complaint against Woodward W. Worley, alleging Worley was responsible for her injuries due to his negligent driving.
 After more than 30 days had elapsed without responsive pleadings from Worley, a motion for entry of default against the Defendant was granted by the court.
-Following an evidentiary hearing, Cabe was awarded a settlement.
+Following an evidentiary hearing, a judgment was entered against the negligent driver in favor of our client.
 The decision of the court not to set aside the entry of default was upheld in the Court of Appeals.

 $75,000 settlement by Randal Seago for a shoulder injury suffered by a 58 year old man involved in a motor vehicle accident.